Biktarvy 50 mg/200 mg/25 mg film-coated tablets

 Animal studies do not indicate direct or indirect harmful effects of emtricitabine with respect to fertility parameters, pregnancy, foetal development, parturition or postnatal development.
 Studies of bictegravir and tenofovir alafenamide, administered separately, in animals have shown no evidence of harmful effects on fertility parameters, pregnancy, or foetal development (see section 5.3).

-Biktarvy should be used during pregnancy only if the potential benefit justifies the potential risk to the foetus.
+Therefore, Biktarvy may be used during pregnancy if the potential benefit justifies the potential risk to the foetus.
+Moreover, viral load should all the more be monitored closely in accordance with established treatment guidelines.

 Breast-feeding